telerik/kendo-ui-core/docs/aspnet-mvc/helpers/treelist/overview.md

 ### Configuration

-Below are listed the steps for you to follow when configuring the Kendo UI TreeList to do server binding to the Northwind database, the **Products** table.
+Below are listed the steps for you to follow when configuring the Kendo UI TreeList to do server binding to the Northwind database, the **Employees** table.

 **Step 1** Create a new ASP.NET MVC 4 application.
 If you have installed the [Telerik UI for ASP.NET MVC Visual Studio Extensions]({% slug overview_aspnetmvc %}#requirements), create a Telerik UI for ASP.NET MVC application.
 Name the application `KendoGridServerBinding`.
 If you decided not to use the Telerik UI for ASP.NET MVC Visual Studio Extensions, follow the steps from the [introductory article]({% slug overview_aspnetmvc %}) to add Telerik UI for ASP.NET MVC to the application.